On this Day, in 1794: Tadeusz Kościuszko led an uprising against the Partition of Poland - Kafkadesk

 Prussia joins the war

 But by early June, the Prussians had begun actively aiding the Russians.
 After being defeated by a joint Russo-Prussian army at the battles of Szczekociny and Chełm, Kościuszko’s forces withdrew towards Warsaw and started to fortify the city.
-After capturing Kraków unopposed, the Prussian and Russian armies laid siege to Warsaw, commanded by King Frederick William II of Prussia himself.
+After capturing Kraków unopposed, the Prussian and Russian armies, commanded by King Frederick William II of Prussia himself, laid siege to Warsaw.

-But the war was far from over.
 The Russians equipped a second army under the command of General Alexander Suvorov and ordered it to immediatly join up with the corps still encamped near Warsaw.
 In an attempt to prevent both armies from joining forces, Kościuszko mobilised two regiments from Warsaw and engaged the Russian contingent at the Battle of Maciejowice, where Kościuszko was wounded and captured.

 Kościuszko captured and the massacre of Praga